Key Documents You Need for Aadhaar Address Change When Renting

 Updating your Aadhaar address online is often the quickest and most convenient method, saving you a trip to an enrolment centre.
 The process is designed to be user-friendly, allowing you to submit your request from the comfort of your home.
 You’ll need a stable internet connection and scanned copies of your supporting documents.
 This digital approach has streamlined what used to be a more cumbersome task.

 Before you start, make sure you have your registered mobile number linked to your Aadhaar, as an OTP (One-Time Password) is essential for verification.
-Without it, you won’t be able to proceed with the online update.
+Without it, you will not be able to proceed with the online update.
 This security measure ensures that only you can initiate changes to your Aadhaar details.

 Pro Tip: Scan Documents Clearly